eatmyvenom/litematica-printer/README.md

 `easyPlaceModeBreakBlocks`:&emsp;	"Automatically breaks blocks."<br/>
 `easyPlaceModeDelay`:&emsp;			"Delay between printing blocks.Do not set to 0 if you are playing on a server."
 `easyPlaceModePaper`:&emsp;			"Enable this feature to bypass the built-in papers anti-cheat.
 This will make the range stricter, delay lower and only pick blocks from the hotbar."<br/>
+`easyPlaceModeFluids`:&emsp;		"Enable this feature for placing fluid(water/lava) sources or waterlogged blocks.
+Be aware, this functions uses \"Fake rotations\", this can be seen as hacking!"<br/>
 ### Handy litematica settings:

 `easyPlaceMode`:&emsp;				"When enabled, then simply trying to use an item/place a block on schematic blocks will place that block in that position."<br/>